 About Us

-The Whangamata Marina is New Zealands's second newest marina and one of only three on the popular Coromandel Peninsula catering for predominantly recreational vessels.
+The Whangamata Marina one of only three on the popular Coromandel Peninsula catering for predominantly recreational vessels.

 In The Marina basin itself there are approximately 68 berths with 1.9 meters at LAT.